pippinbarr/v-r-5/process/to-do.md

 ### Technical issues

 - I'm still not totally satisfied with the quality of interior light
-- Got to be on the lookout for ugly surfaces and acne
+- Got to be on the lookout for ugly surfaces and acne (like the roof of the current showroom, which has three distinct areas on it.
+Sadness ensues.)
-- Remove colliders for light fixtured
+- Remove colliders for light fixtures

 ### Code to write